hashicorp/terraform-provider-azurerm/website/docs/r/mssql_virtual_machine_availability_group_listener.html.markdown

 * `private_ip_address` - (Required) A `private_ip_address` block as defined below.
 Changing this forces a new resource to be created.

-* `probe_port` - (Required) Probe port of the listener.
+* `probe_port` - (Required) The probe port of the listener.
 Changing this forces a new resource to be created.

-* `sql_virtual_machine_ids` - (Required) Specifies a list of IDs of the SQL Virtual Machine.
+* `sql_virtual_machine_ids` - (Required) Specifies a list of SQL Virtual Machine IDs.
 Changing this forces a new resource to be created.

 ~> **NOTE:** `sql_virtual_machine_ids` should match with the SQL Virtual Machines specified in `replica`.